Networks of Causal Abstractions: A Sheaf-theoretic Framework: Empirical assessment

 In light of \Cref{th:kernelCAN,th:globalsec_existence}, all considered structures admit global sections, which can be generated iteratively starting from the coarsest $\measure_{10}$.
-For each structure, we generate $S=30$ global sections and run the search procedure described in \Cref{sec:learning_CAN}, using \spectral to solve each local problem.
-Because of nonconvexity, each local problem is solved by running \spectral up to $\ntrials \in \{10,100\}$ times, with different initializations.
-If residual convergence is established (cf. \Cref{eq:conv_conditions}) within $\ntrials$ runs, we stop and set the corresponding entry of \A to $1$.
-In the experiments, we set $\tau_a=\tau_r=10^{-3}$ and cap the maximum number of iterations at $K=1000$.
-Performance is evaluated in terms of \emph{false positive rate} (FPR) and \emph{true positive rate} (TPR) w.r.t. the full CAN.
-By \Cref{cor:same_spectrum}, the covariance matrices of nodes $\measure_1, \ldots, \measure_9$ are positive semidefinite and share the same nonzero eigenvalues, corresponding to the spectrum of $\measure_{10}$.
-This is an extreme scenario, since the necessary condition of \Cref{th:existenceCA} holds true for all $N(N-1)/2$ SCM pairs.
-Consequently, the matrix $\mathbf{P}$ has all entries equal to $1$ in its strictly lower triangular part, and thus provides no information to reduce the number of local CA learning problems.
-Finally, because of the positive semidefinite covariances, only \spectral is able to solve the local CA learning problems.
+For each structure, we generate $S=30$ global sections with \num{3} components.
+We then run the search procedure described in \Cref{alg:search_proc}, using \mcalsep--without any prior knowledge about the coupling matrix--to solve each local problem.
+Because of nonconvexity, each local problem is solved by running \mcalsep \ntrials times, with different initializations.
+Specifically, up to $\ntrials \in \{10,50\}$ times.
+In case convergence is established--that is, $\mathrm{ConvergenceFlag}$ in \Cref{alg:mcalsep} is equal to $\mathrm{True}$--within $\ntrials$ runs, we stop and set the corresponding entry of \A to $1$.
+Performance is evaluated in terms of \emph{false positive rate} (FPR), \emph{true positive rate} (TPR), and \emph{false discovery rate} (FDR) w.r.t. the full CAN.
+By Cor.\nb\ref{cor:same_spectrum}, the covariance matrices of nodes $\measure_1, \ldots, \measure_9$ are positive semidefinite and share the same nonzero eigenvalues, corresponding to the spectrum of $\measure_{10}$.
+This is an extreme scenario, since the necessary condition in Cor.\nb\ref{cor:spectral_interlacing_gmm} holds true for all $N(N-1)/2$ MCM pairs.
+Consequently, the matrix $\mathbf{P}$ has all entries equal to $1$ in its strictly lower triangular part in both cases, and thus provides no information to reduce the number of local CA learning problems.